Q-Technologies/puppet-local_users/README.md

 ```

-The `local_users::remove::sysusers` hash will not try to remove the home directory regardless of the global `managehome` setting.
+The `local_users::remove::sysusers` collection will not try to remove the home directory regardless of the global `managehome` setting.

 ## Usage